 contains_points to determine if our photo's location is within the country's border.

 One notable point is that the country polygons are not particularly detailed.
 Currently it works well if the photo is taken inland but photos taken on beaches can sometimes miss out.
 A future enhancement would be to broaden the search radius (within reason) to try and get within the nearest country's border.
 A more detailed shapefile of countries could also be procured but the extra points could really slow things down.

 This is much simpler than the calculation for country.
 We loop over all cities in our list and calculate the distance between it and our photo's coordinates using the

 haversine function.
 This is fairly simplistic as it assumes a spherical world and doesn't account for terrain but is good enough (and fast enough) for our use case.
 We exclude any cities that have a distance over 10km and return the nearest one (if any).

 Face Detection and Recognition

-This collection of models is currently being developed.
+This model was completed in June 2021.
 There are a few different steps to the process.
-Facial recognition is different from most of the other types of analysis as it only becomes useful if the user can label the people they know.
-Because of this, parts of the model need to be re-trained when there is new data and then run against the detected, unknown faces.
+Facial recognition is different from our other types of analysis as it only becomes useful if the user can label the people they know.
+Because of this, part of the model is automatically re-trained to apply the user's own face labels.